adrinux/momod/README.md

 ### Dependencies

-There are couple of dependencies
+There are some dependencies required for the Ansible control host you install Momod on:

 - [Ansible](https://github.com/ansible/ansible) obviously.
 - Wireguard